CodeQuestic/OpenPrep/.github/CONTRIBUTING.md

 #### 2. Make your Changes

-By following these steps, you can edit an existing page in Astro Starlight and contribute it to the CodeQuestic/OpenPrep repository.
+By following these steps, you will create a new page or you can edit an existing page.

 ### Creating a New Page in Astro Starlight